cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

         ->contain(['Users'])
         ->autoFields(true);

-Sometimes you want to restrict the number associated datas returned by a contain.
+Sometimes you want to restrict the number associated data returned by a contain.
 That will cause a problem because the rule will be applied to the whole query by the join.
 The solution to do that is to move the fetcher out of the main query calling the option ``strategy``.
 That way you can apply rules such as ``limit()`` or ``order()``, to the subquery::